-Captain Slaughterboard Drops Anchor published in 1939 is the first book written and illustrated by Mervyn Peake, who went on to write Gormenghast.
-I’ve always been a bit in awe of Gormenghast, having started it several times and been defeated by it.
+Captain Slaughterboard Drops Anchor (1939) was the first book written and illustrated by Mervyn Peake, who went on to write Gormenghast.
+I’ve always been a bit in awe of Gormenghast, having started it on several occasions and been defeated each time.
 It’s the sort of book best read when locked in a tall tower waiting for your hair to grow.

 No such problems with Captain Slaughterboard.
-It’s a picture book for a start, so perfectly suited to someone with my pathetic attention span.
-Although it contains recognisably piratey characters, doing piratey things in a piratey setting, Peake fills it witn warmth, humour and great depth.
-The central journey in the book is not the one round tropical waters, but one that takes us deep into the heart of the Captain’s existential crisis.
+Peake fills it with warmth, humour and great depth.
+The central journey in the book is not the one taken by the crew of the Black Tiger around tropical waters, but one that takes us deep into the heart of the Captain’s existential crisis.

 It all begins when the Black Tiger moors off a pink island (‘That’s just the sort I like’), home to a bestiary of preposterous purple creatures with names like the Guggaflop, the Hunchablil and the Saggerdroop (his ear for a great name is already fully tuned in).

-The rest of the crew come to a sticky end, and as we never see any of the violence it’s quite easy to imagine that the Yellow Creature may have had something to do with it.
-They eventually return to the pink island where the Captain retires, choosing domestic bliss and fishing over his old life.
+The rest of the crew soon come to a sticky end, and as we never see any of the violence it’s quite easy to imagine that the Yellow Creature, with that slightly knowing look in his eyes, may have had something to do with it.
+They eventually abandon the Black Tiger for the pink island where the Captain retires, choosing domestic bliss over his old life.